Senzing/mapper-csv/README.md

 ## Installation

-Place the the following files on a directory of your choice.
+Place the the following files on a directory of your choice:

 - [csv_analyzer.py](csv_analyzer.py)
 - [python_template.py](python_template.py)